Last Updated: July 6, 2026

 Until now, online poker in Alberta has only been available through international sites that accept Canadian players, with no locally licensed framework in place.
 That has left the market unregulated compared to Ontario’s established system.

-As the July launch approaches, Alberta players will continue to rely on these offshore operators, but a transition to a regulated environment is now firmly on the horizon.
+As the July launch approaches, Alberta players will continue to rely on these offshore operators during the transition window, but a move to a regulated environment is now firmly underway.

 Yes.
 It is legal for players in Alberta to play real‑money online poker.
 While Alberta does not yet operate a provincially regulated online poker market, there is no law prohibiting individuals from playing on international poker sites that legally accept Canadian players.